talhaanwarch/doc_chat/README.md

 - Docker: For containerizing the application and its components.
 - Docker Compose: For orchestrating the deployment of multiple containers.
 - Milvus: As the vector database for efficient data retrieval.
-- ToolJet: For creating the interactive dashboard.
+- Appsmith: For creating the interactive dashboard.
+- Netdata: For server monitoring

 ## Contributing